Why Become a Plumber?

-Plumbing is a fulfilling career that allows one to combine knowledge and innovation with the ability to create and build with your hands.
+Plumbing is a fulfilling career that allows you to combine knowledge and innovation with the ability to create and build with your hands.
 It also offers tremendous benefits and career potential.

 While many career paths require years of schooling and lots of money, in the field of plumbing you will be trained while on the job – and while making money.
 Not only do plumbers begin to earn while they are at the apprentice level, they also forgo significant tuition payments and debt from student loans as all of their instruction is hands on and done while on the job.
-As NYC Mayor Bloomberg pointed out on his radio show in May of this year:
+As NYC Mayor Bloomberg pointed out on his radio show:

 “Compare a plumber to going to Harvard College — being a plumber, actually for the average person, probably would be a better deal.
 You don’t spend … four years spending $40,000, $50,000 in tuition without earning income.”

 As a plumber, you have great earning potential.
-In 2011, the average plumber made approximately $52,000.
+The average plumber makes about $56,000/year.
 With that said, Time Magazine points out that in cities across the US, such as New York, LA, Chicago and Boston, plumbers are in high demand and can make up to $250,000/year!

 Job Security & Nationwide Opportunities: